Snake-Edition/P32-FW/README.md

 ![E-Steps](doc/llama/screenshot-esteps.jpg)
 ![Octoprint](doc/llama/screenshot-octoprint.jpg)

-#### Feed the Llama
+## Feed the Llama

-This plugin is developed in spare time.
-If you like it, please consider supporting further development and updates by making a donation.
+This FW is developed in spare time.
+If you like it, please consider supporting further development and updates by becoming a patron.

 [![Feed the Llama on Patreon](https://img.shields.io/endpoint.svg?url=https%3A%2F%2Fshieldsio-patreon.vercel.app%2Fapi%3Fusername%3Despr14%26type%3Dpatrons&style=plastic)](https://patreon.com/espr14)